Abbreviated Body of Theory

 Physiologically speaking, the way movements are done in Hanna Somatic Education activates and mutually integrates the sensory and motor areas of the cerebral cortex involved in movement and sensation.
 Activation of the cerebral cortex in this way causes development of a more complete, better-defined, "higher resolution" body image (with more sensory reference points along the range of motion).
 With this better-defined body image comes smoother muscular control (precision, speed and grace).
 The tendency of muscles to contract in cramps or spasm is decreased, moving the neuromuscular system more toward the natural resting state.

-Differentiating Functional Disorders from Organic Lesions
+Distinguishing Functional Disorders from Injury

 Better mind-body integration is the key to ending habituated potentiation.
 An explanation that shows the simplicity of it all follows.